 Specialized legal force for the heavy-freight challenges of the Tulsa northern metro.

-High-speed highway collision litigation requiring elite accident reconstruction.
+High-speed highway collision litigation requiring detailed accident reconstruction.

 Specific strategy for the heavy US-169 freight and logistics traffic through Owasso.